kmayhue/cover_letter_generator/user_info/experiences.md

 ## Role: Data Engineer
 *[Start Date] – [End Date]*

-### Project: Built out the sentinel 1/2 pipeline that utilized kubernetes, postgresql, python, geoparquey, geopandas, a queueing system
+### Project: Built out the sentinel 1/2 pipeline that utilized kubernetes, postgresql, python, geoparquet, geopandas, a queueing system
 - **Context:** The specific challenge for this project.
 - **Action:** Your technical or leadership contribution.
 - **Result:** The outcome (e.g., "Increased efficiency by 20%").